kryptogo/jobs/README.md

 - Hands on experience with various selection processes
 - Excellent communication, interpersonal and organizational skills

+---

+#### BUSINESS DEVELOPMENT EXECUTIVE

+**Responsibilities**:

+- This role is a crucial one for COBINHOOD to meet any business with the ambition to expand or the necessity to diversify.
+It also means that you will be in high demand in nearly every job sector there is, including business-to-business, business-to-customer, and even non-profit organizations.
+You’ll continue to grow your network across the crypto landscape with COBINHOOD.

+** Requirements**:

+- 2+ years in engaging with clients or companies in the related industry
+- Experience managing projects working with cross-functional teams
+- Ability to act as clients’ full-service concierge of COBINHOOD and assist clients of COBINHOOD with their inquiries and requests
+- Ability to be proactive with minimal guidance in a rapidly evolving environment
+- Ability to maintain a deep and up-to-date knowledge of current and future product and service offerings
+- Excellent communication, analytical, organizational, and interpersonal skills
+- Passionate about maintain awareness and knowledge of industry-related developments

+** Nice to Have**:

+- Strong overall understanding of digital currencies/assets - Knowledge of international payments
+- Experience with bitcoin or other commodities/currencies - Familiar with Psychology

+---

 ### CUSTOMER SUPPORT

 #### Customer Success